 SCP Monthly Update — December 2018

-SCP will post the distribution statistics report for the month of November at this page soon.
+SCP has posted the distribution statistics report for the month of November.
 This monthly report shows net increase or decrease of titles from CDL licensed and selected open access collections.
 For serials distributions, SCP has been focusing on cataloging open access titles, nearing the finish line on cataloging the collection of State Public Historical Library (Russia) online journals (adding 109 titles), thanks again for the cooperation of Peter Fletcher’s and Kevin Balster’s student from UCLA.
 As a result, distributed Open Access journals (147 titles, includes 31 individual open access title requests).
 Other distribution also include: JSTOR journals (33 titles).

 For monographs, our major record distributions were: ACM Digital Library online conference proceedings (87 titles), Cambridge online monographs (190 titles), Elsevier monographs (53 titles in 16 subsets), IEEE Xplore online conference proceedings (89 titles), JSTOR online monographs (410 titles), Open access monographs (58 titles, includes: JSTOR 16 titles, Luminos 28 titles, and OAPEN 9 titles), SPIE online monographs (650 titles, includes: conference proceedings 599 titles and eBooks 51 titles), and SpringerLink monographs (1,712 titles, includes a new subject subset: Intelligent technologies and robotics monographs 156 titles; also includes: Computer science 144 titles, Earth and environmental science 236 titles, Energy 58 titles, Engineering 417 titles, Medicine 129 titles, Political science and international studies 227 titles, Social sciences 160 titles, and titles in 12 other subsets).